Games & Quizzes

 /ˈōp(ə)niNG/

 initial. space or gap allowing passage.
-To start something, e.g. a new business.
+To make a space or hole appear in something.

 /imˈpriz(ə)nd/